Governor Elections 2019

 As a minimum Governors need to be able to attend:

 - Most Council of Governors meetings.
-These are held five times per year, usually on a Thursday, at various times of the day including the evening;
+These are held five times per year, usually on a Thursday at 2.45pm.

 - The Annual Members Meeting held in September each year;